DreamweaverU/SatAnomalyDetection/README.md

 ## Experiments
 These configuration settings at the .py and .ipynb files can reproduce the results of this paper, and the available options are either self-explainatory, or have plenty of comments in the file.
 ### Configuration
+To reproduce the results of this paper, please

 ### Running an Experiment